 Introduction

-Coexistence services are services provided by the coexistence system to WSOs as well as services provided by the CDIS to the CMs.
-Correspondingly, the categories of the coexistence services are services provided to WSOs and services provided to CMs.
+Coexistence services are services provided by the coexistence system to WSO/GCOs as well as services provided by the CDIS to the CMs.
+Correspondingly, the categories of the coexistence services are services provided to WSO/GCOs and services provided to CMs.

 The coexistence services are illustrated in Figure 6.